kevando/chaz-app/ROADMAP.md

 ### 2.0 (Visit Spencer)
  - Spend 2 days with spencer and refactor redux and firebase to a meteor server, refactor router, redesign data, add chat. possibly make this app like a tutorial app for spencer. open source it
  - Talk to spencer about
- - more data (rec type, recr score by type, grade by type)
+ - more data (rec type, recr score by type, grade by type, "why I liked it" aspect of the grade)
  - User tracking
  - pitch open sourcing this for his class
  - explore this..  https://github.com/FaridSafi/react-native-gifted-messenger